Blog

 Food

 It rarely makes sense to pack and ship groceries on a long-distance move.
 In our downsizing plans, we start talking about using up the food in the house over four months out!
 Moving companies typically prohibit perishable items because of the risk of pests, and the cost and effort of moving groceries generally outweighs their value.
-Do the best you can to empty your panty and shelves before the packers arrive.
+Do the best you can to empty your pantry and shelves before the packers arrive.